choughtalinguw/supreme-computing-machine/rules.md

 ## How we will back up each other to ensure that deadlines are not missed
-Establish checkpoints and communicate in our group chat on what tasks need to be done and when in order to sure that we all stay on track.
+Establish checkpoints and communicate in our group chat on what tasks need to be done when in order to sure that we all stay on track.

 ## Add any other rules that your team establishes to help each other work effectively together